EvelynGriffith/EvelynGriffith.github.io/Markdown_resume.md

 - Took care of all facility maintenance
 - Taught approximately 70 hours of Piano and Vocal lessons to students ranging from 5 -12 years of age
 - Managed staff of five teachers with over 40 students
-- Utilized mymusicstaff software to manage matters pertaining to employees, clients, and scheduling.
+- Utilized mymusicstaff software to manage matters pertaining to employees, clients, and scheduling

 ##### Intern - Discovery Machine, Inc., Williamsport, PA
 ##### Summer 2016 - Summer 2020 (Seasonal)